-Most people don't give head restraints a second thought when climbing into a car, and even fewer would count them as a safety feature.
+CARS.COM — Most people don't give head restraints a second thought when climbing into a car, and even fewer would count them as a safety feature.
 But think again.
-Head restraints don't just hinder rear visibility and give you a comfortable place to rest your head; they play an important role in protecting the head and neck in a crash and help prevent injuries like whiplash.
+Head restraints — also sometimes called headrests — don't just hinder rear visibility and give you a comfortable place to rest your head in the car; they play an important role in protecting the head and neck in a vehicle crash and help prevent injuries like whiplash.

-Whiplash head and neck injuries most often occur in rear-end collisions and a National Highway Traffic Safety Administration study estimates that between 1988 and 1996 there were 805,581 whiplash injuries each year.
+Whiplash head and neck injuries most often occur in rear-end vehicle collisions and a National Highway Traffic Safety Administration study estimates that between 1988 and 1996 there were 805,581 whiplash injuries each year.
 When a car is hit from behind, it is pushed forward, causing the seatback to push against the occupant's torso and move the torso forward as well.
-As a result, an unsupported head lags behind the torso until its neck can catch up and then whip the head forward.
+As a result, an unsupported head lags behind the torso until its neck can catch up and then whip the head forward, hence the term whiplash.

-According to the Insurance Institute for Highway Safety, neck sprains and strains are the most frequently reported insurance claim injuries, and the agency puts the cost of these claims at around $8.8 billion each year, or 25 percent of the total dollars paid for all crash injuries combined.
+According to the Insurance Institute for Highway Safety, neck sprains and strains are the most frequently reported insurance claim injuries in cars, and the agency puts the cost of these claims at around $8.8 billion each year, or 25 percent of the total dollars paid for all crash injuries combined.

 "People can experience severe crashes with no neck injury if there is little or no movement of the head relative to the torso," IIHS said in a statement.

 NHTSA began mandating head restraints in the front outboard seats of all new cars in 1969; it extended the mandate to pickups, vans and SUVs in 1991.
-Automakers are not required by law to include them in the backseat, however.
+Automakers are not required by law to include them in the backseat of any vehicle, however.

 So, head restraints are in just about every car on the road today, but how do you make sure you're getting the most out of them when it comes to your safety?
-The following are tips on how to properly set and adjust your head restraint from the Insurance Institute for Highway Safety.
+The following are tips on how to properly set and adjust the head restraint in your vehicle from the Insurance Institute for Highway Safety.
 They're important, whether you're a driver or a passenger:

-First, head restraints, or car head rests, should be positioned high enough to support the head so as to minimize neck distortion.
+First, head restraints, or car head rests, should be positioned high enough to support the driver or passenger's head so as to minimize neck distortion.

 To minimize neck travel in an accident, the distance from the back of the head to the restraint should be as small as possible — preferably less than 4 inches.